The Impossible H.L. Mencken

 RICHARD F. SHEPARD

 H.L.
-Mencken, the Baltimore bldgeon who had a comment, entirely disrespectful, for everything that crossed his mind, enlivened the first half of this centure for millions of readers.
+Mencken, the Baltimore bldgeon who had a comment, entirely disrespectful, for everything that crossed his mind, enlivened the first half of this century for millions of readers.
 "The Impossible H.L.
 Mencken" is an amusing presentation, a broadside of vintage Mencken .
-Mr. Rothman delivers Mencken with assuredness but not with any more bombast than inheres to the lines.....it works mostly, and works well
+Mr. Rothman delivers Mencken with assuredness but not with any more bombast than inheres to the lines.....it works mostly, and works well!

 "As Mencken, Mr. Rothman is a convincing curmudgeon, chomping on his proverbial cigar while attacking the pieties of the day with gleeful delight."